okwolf/hyperapp-fx/api.md

 <a name="module_subs.exports.HistoryPop"></a>

 ### subs.exports.HistoryPop(action)
-Describes an effect that will call an action whenever a user navigates through their browser history.
-The action will receive the state at that point in the browsers history
+Describes an effect that will call an action whenever a user navigates through their browser [`history`](https://developer.mozilla.org/en-US/docs/Web/API/Document/defaultView/popstate_event).
+The action will receive the state at that point in the browsers history.

 **Kind**: static method of [<code>subs</code>](#module_subs)